goshiphq/goship-cms/content/blog/how-to-choose-the-right-ltl-carriers.md

 altText: "truck driver driving the vehicle "
 image: images/copy-of-goship-blog-7-.png
 ---
-The LTL shipping industry keeps growing, and experts estimate the [$38 billion](https://www.supplychain247.com/article/2018_ltl_market_expecting_substantial_growth) sector to expand even further.
+The LTL shipping industry keeps growing, and experts estimate this [$38 billion](https://www.supplychain247.com/article/2018_ltl_market_expecting_substantial_growth) sector to expand even further.
 More and more shippers and small businesses have started using shipping platforms for their logistics needs.
 It's become the cheaper option rather than a full truckload.
+LTL is not only cheaper but easier too because it doesn’t involve working with freight brokers and third parties.

+# What is LTL shipping?

+## How to select an LTL carrier?

-LTL is not only cheaper but easier too because it [doesn’t involve working with freight brokers](https://www.goship.com/blog/benefits-of-using-an-online-shipping-service/) and third parties.
-However, even if you are using online services to get LTL rates, there are still two parts involved in the shipping process: shippers and LTL carriers.
+Even if you are using online services to get LTL rates, there are still two parts involved in the shipping process: shippers and LTL carriers.
 Essentially, you want to ensure cost-efficiency and a smooth shipping process.
 That’s why it is important to choose a good LTL carrier for a better shipping experience.

 Choosing the right LTL carrier may be challenging.
 Shippers often get [attracted by low rates](https://www.plslogistics.com/blog/lowest-freight-rates-the-best-ones/) and forget about all the other factors which shape the LTL carrier image.
 Depending on your shipping needs, some carriers may suit you better than others.

-## How to select an LTL carrier?

-Once you’ve compared freight rates from various LTL carriers, it’s time to select the one that best serves your needs.
+Once you’ve compared freight rates from various LTL carriers, it’s time to select yours.
 Here are some aspects you should consider when searching for the perfect LTL carrier to work with:

 ### Geographic coverage